Olympics hit with backlash after first-ever transgender athlete qualifies on women’s side

 “By allowing a man to force his way into the women’s league primarily based on the arbitrary characteristic of ‘gender identity,’ the Committee has set a dangerous precedent that threatens to undo decades of progress towards athletic equality for women,” Ms. Fain said in an email.

-Kara Dansky, president of the U.S. chapter of the Women’s Human Rights Campaign, said the organization “steadfastly opposes Hubbard’s participation in the women’s weightlifting category for the simple reason that Hubbard is not a woman.”
+Kara Dansky, spokesperson for the U.S. chapter of the Women’s Human Rights Campaign, said the organization “steadfastly opposes Hubbard’s participation in the women’s weightlifting category for the simple reason that Hubbard is not a woman.”

 “The IOC must amend its policy on allowing men to compete as women,” said Ms. Dansky.